 Kuala Lumpur, Penang, and Malacca are the three best cities to visit in Malaysia.
-I chose these cities because they have many unique places of interest and are convenient for tourists to understand Malaysia’s cultural diversity in a shorter time.
+I chose these cities because they have many unique places of interest and allow tourists to understand Malaysia’s cultural diversity in a shorter time.
 Ideal for tourists who do not have time to explore the whole of Malaysia.

 Kuala Lumpur City

-Melaka is the correct spelling and name, not Malacca.
-Melaka, situated in the southern part of Malaysia, is the first international city and entrepot in Malaysia.
-Besides that, it was the only city in Malaysia colonized by Portuguese, Dutch, British, and Japanese for 500 years.
+Malacca, located in the southern region of Malaysia, is one of the most visited places in Malaysia.
+It is the country’s first international city and entrepot and the only city in Malaysia that the Portuguese, Dutch, British colonized, and Japanese for 500 years.

-Second, the beaches located in the South China Sea are more affected by the Northeast winds, which usually cause heavy rains and rough seas during the monsoon season.
+Alternatively, the South China Sea coastline is known for its picturesque beaches.
+Still, visitors should know that the Northeast winds can cause heavy rain and rough seas during the monsoon season.